Interlisp/medley/BUILDING.md

 ### `loadup-apps-from-full.sh:`build `apps.sysout`

 `apps.sysout` includes some other components that are part of online.interlisp.org experience.
+In particular, you need `notecards`, which is in a separate repository (currently).

 ### `loadup-full-from-lisp.sh`: Build a `full.sysout` and